wordswords/dotfiles/README.md

 ## Git Fugitive Blame Window

-1. `:Gblame` for line-by-line git blame on current file, select a commit and press 'o' to open the commit diff with the commit message in a new window.
+1. `:Git blame` for line-by-line git blame on current file, select a commit and press 'o' to open the commit diff with the commit message in a new window.
 2. `Enter` to open a diff of the chosen commit in current window
 3. `C` `A` and `D` resize the blame window up until the commit, author and date